FREE Assembly INCLUDED

 The Diamond ‘Shoreham’ narrow small shed makes use of that little amount of space, alongside the house making it one on the most useful lean to sheds available.
 By investing in this alley shed you can protect your valuable possessions and protect them from the weather and all in that unused space outside.

 These ‘Shoreham’ narrow garden sheds are 3ft wide and are designed to fit in a 3ft 4in gap (because the roof is larger than the shed) so all you need is to measure the minimum gap for the shed to go into.
 If it’s 3ft 4in wide then no problem.
-Take a look at this ‘Shoreham’ small narrow storage shed at our display site near Guildford and Farnham in Surrey and make your own mind up.
+Take a look at this ‘Shoreham’ small narrow storage shed at our display site near Guildford in Surrey and make your own mind up.

 The humble shed is a vital extra for most homes as it provides extra storage out side your home but close enough to access when ever you want.
 The extra space these long tall sheds bring enables you to utilise your internal space inside your home for more leisurely pursuits – always a bonus in our modern homes where space is at a premium.
 Always try to buy the largest shed you can afford to ensure the greatest amount of flexibility for storage and for working in.
 This enables all your clutter to be stored away ‘just in case’.